 - Tips For Shopping By Mail Or Telephone

-The FTC’s Bureau of Consumer Protection takes complaints and conducts investigations to stop unfair, tricky and illegal business practices.
+The FTC Report Fraud website takes complaints and conducts investigations to stop unfair, tricky and illegal business practices.
 The FTC cannot resolve individual consumer complaints, but they give some tips that may help you get your money back.
-The FTC accepts complaints related to many topics, including:
+Submitting a report will generate tailored steps you can take to try to recover your money or help you with other impacts from the problem you experienced.
+The FTC uses complaints to build cases against scammers.
+Any information you can give helps investigators.
+The FTC accepts reports related to many topics, including:

 The Consumer Financial Protection Bureau supervises banks, credit unions, and other financial companies and enforces federal consumer financial laws.
 Contact the CFPF with problems about: